-TORONTO, April 29, 2014 – With its first Ontario-focused study released today, the Canadian Index of Wellbeing (CIW) at the University of Waterloo analyzes how well people in the province are really doing in the areas of their lives that matter the most.
+The Canadian Index of Wellbeing (CIW) at the University of Waterloo analyzes how well people in Canada, in their provinces, and in their communities are really doing in the areas of their lives that matter the most.

-"One of the goals of the CIW is to spark political dialogue and action," said Bryan Smale, director of the CIW.
+"One of the goals of the CIW is to spark political dialogue and action," said Dr. Bryan Smale, Director of the CIW.
 "The findings and recommendations are meant to help shape a vision for a better society regardless of political affiliation."

-Measuring wellbeing consistently and comprehensively over time can help governments to develop and improve policies, companies to improve productivity, organizations to innovate, and people across Ontario and the rest of Canada to live more satisfying lives.
-The report encourages everyone to find out more, to get involved at their local level, and to advocate for all levels of government to put wellbeing at the heart of public policy.
+Measuring wellbeing consistently and comprehensively over time can help governments to develop and improve policies, companies to improve productivity, organizations to innovate, and people across Canada to live more satisfying lives.

 Pamela Smyth, University of Waterloo, (519) 888-4777 or email@example.com.